-This 5 mile circular walk starts at Stackpole Quay, covers 2 miles of coast path including 2 of the best beaches (Barafundle and Broad Haven South) on the Pembrokeshire coastline, then links with a nature reserve trail around the wonderful Bosherston lily ponds and Stackpole estate.
+Walk 7 in this series is a 5 mile circular walk which starts at the National Trust site at Stackpole Quay.
+Heading west for 2 miles on the coast path brings you to 2 of the best beaches (Barafundle and Broad Haven South) on the Pembrokeshire coastline, then links with a nature reserve trail around the wonderful Bosherston lily ponds and Stackpole estate.

-Barafundle Bay is one of our favourite places in Pembrokeshire and we have walked here many times, including bringing family to visit here too.
-The bay is only accessible by walking the coast path which provides exceptional views of the unspoilt coastal scenery.
-A bonus is The Boathouse Tearoom at Stackpole Quay is a great start and finish point here, so there’s the opportunity to be suitably refreshed with the essential snacks and drinks, before and after walking this area.
+Barafundle Bay is one of our favourite places in Pembrokeshire and we have walked this area many times, it’s a beautiful place and offers a different perspective for each of the seasons.
+The bay is only accessible from the coast path which provides exceptional views of the unspoilt coastal scenery along the way.
+The Boathouse Tearoom at Stackpole Quay is a great start and finish point, so there’s the opportunity to be suitably refreshed with the essential snacks and drinks, before and after walking here.

 Setting off from Stackpole Quay, we follow the path westwards then uphill via a set of steps before emerging onto open fields.
 Walking across the undulating fields there are fine views of the coastline and by keeping to the left side of the official path track gives the opportunity of a first sighting of Barafundle Bay from a clifftop vantage point.